brkeudunman/react-collegues-project/README.md

 4. <s> Pie chart should be deployed. </s>
 5. <s> Pie Chart should be styled.</s>
 6. <s> Should be more responsive</s>
+7. <s> Bar Chart should fetch data with useQuery hook </s>
+8. Contact Page should be created with react hook form and the postings will be handled with useQuery